DABAKER165/pepMeld/README.md

 Peptide Microarray data can be overwhelming and dificult to process and understand.
 Our goal is to aid in the data processing and reduce the data to a form ready for analysis and charting with open source tools.

+pepMeld also includes a peptide alignment pipeline.
+This pipeline: peptide_aligner.py uses muscle (https://www.drive5.com/muscle/) and the correct version should be downloaded.
+This pypelin aligns multiple sequences, grouped by strain and protein.
+Users can set a comparing sequence as to the position number can be set relavent to the position of the comparing strain.
+Due to gaps in the alignment, multiple positions can map to the same positoin in the comparing sequence.
+The user can use summary functions (such as pandas or other packages) to aggregate the multiple positions to a single corresponding intensity value for each sequence in the comparing sequence

 # Quickstart
 ## Installation